harshitbhavnani/Equity-Analyst/README.rst

     ``$pip install scikit-learn``

-Use the following commands in Jupyter notebooks (if the libraries are already installed, this step could be skipped)

-**Note: The aforementioned commands can be used in Jupyter Notebooks and can be ignored if the libraries have already been installed.
+**Note: The aforementioned commands can be used in Jupyter Notebooks and should be ignored if the libraries have already been installed.
 Replace the '$ pip3' by '!pip' if you are using Google Colaboratory.**

 Author:
 """""""